4.2 Undergraduate Admissions

 - State university, 1790.

 In addition to the FI, Limited Admissions, students must have a minimum SAT Verbal/Critical Reading score of 430 and Mathematics score of 400 (or ACT equivalent) for admission to a university (research, regional, or state).
-Students with SAT I (or ACT equivalent) scores of at least 330 Verbal and 310 Math may be considered for Limited Admission to a two-year college, but will be required to exempt or exit LS in the areas of deficiency.
+Students with SAT I (or ACT equivalent) scores of at least 330 Verbal and 310 Math may be considered for Limited Admission to a two-year college, but will be required to exempt or exit Learning Support in the areas of deficiency according to USG procedure (see Academic and Student Affairs Handbook 2.9.1) (BoR Minutes, Aug.
+2014).

 At research, regional, and state universities, students granted Limited Admission must also have completed the sixteen (16)-unit Required High School Curriculum, and students who graduate in 2012 or later must have completed seventeen (17) units.
 At state and two-year colleges, students may be considered for Limited Admission if they have a high school diploma or GED and meet the minimum SAT/ACT score requirements.
 A GED is acceptable only if the student’s high school class has graduated.
 Certificates of attendance or special education diplomas are not acceptable.

 Students who enter under the Limited Admissions category, including Presidential Exceptions as noted below, must make up any Required High School Curriculum units deficiencies in accordance with USG procedures.
-They must also be screened, as applicable, for placement in LS courses using a placement test administered by a USG institution and must meet USG criteria for exemption or exit of learning support in reading, English, and mathematics.
+They must also be screened, as applicable, for placement in Learning Support courses using USG placement criteria and must meet criteria for exemption or exit of Learning Support in English (reading/writing) and mathematics.

 For students transferring from a Commission on Colleges (COC)-accredited Technical College System of Georgia (TCSG) technical college, comparable scores from the TCSG technical college may be used according to guidelines issued by the Executive Vice Chancellor and Chief Academic Officer.